 What do a keto dieter, raw vegan, and backpacker have in common?
-If they don’t eat enough, their hair may start falling out.
+If they don’t eat enough, an unknown side effect is their hair may start falling out.

 In other words, keto doesn’t cause hair loss directly.
 Instead, it is the significant shift in what and how much we eat that can cause us to lose hair.
 Fortunately, there is a simple solution that’ll help your hair regrow just as thick as before: eating more of the right keto foods.
 (Plus, you can even prevent hair loss with the same strategies!)